 Jared Cohen is the founder and president of Jigsaw, a technology incubator at Alphabet Inc. previously known as Google Ideas.
 He also serves as the senior advisor to Alphabet's Executive Chairman Eric Schmidt and an adjunct senior fellow at the Council on Foreign Relations.
-From 2006 to 2010 he served as a member of the Secretary of State's Policy Planning Staff and a close advisor to both Condoleezza Rice and Hillary Clinton.
+From 2006 to 2010 he served as a member of the secretary of state's Policy Planning Staff and a close advisor to both Condoleezza Rice and Hillary Clinton.

-Cohen received his B.A. from Stanford University and his M.Phil in International Relations from University of Oxford, where he studied as a Rhodes Scholar.
+Cohen received his BA from Stanford University and his MPhil in International Relations from University of Oxford, where he studied as a Rhodes scholar.
 He speaks fluent Swahili.